Doppelganger

 The Book

-Doppelganger: A Trip into the Mirror World, will be published in the US, Canada and the UK on September 12, 2023.
+Doppelganger: A Trip into the Mirror World, is available in bookstores and online in the US, Canada and the UK.

 Doppelganger is a guidebook for our unsettling age, inviting all of us to view our reflections in the looking glass.
 It’s for anyone who has lost hours down an internet rabbit hole, who wonders why our politics has become so fatally warped, and who wants a way out of our collective vertigo and back to fighting for what really matters.
 Braiding together elements of tragicomic memoir, chilling political reportage, and cobweb-clearing cultural analysis, Naomi Klein dives deep into what she calls the Mirror World—our destabilized present rife with doubles and confusion, where far right movements playact solidarity with the working class, AI-generated content blurs the line between genuine and spurious, New Age wellness entrepreneurs turned anti-vaxxers further scramble our familiar political allegiances, and so many of us project our own carefully curated digital doubles out into the social media sphere.